January 4, 2020.

 Claes in BBC's Dracula (2020), episodes one, two, and three from left to right

-The 2020 series deserves credit for that balance.
-Dolly Wells and John Heffernan delivered performances that grounded the chaos.
-Steven Moffat and Mark Gatiss walked the line between reverence and reinvention with confidence.
-The first two episodes are nearly surgical in their execution.
-The third — divisive, modern, irreverent — takes a risk.
+The 2020 series was a work of art, from start to finish, Dolly Wells and John Heffernan delivered outstanding performances alongside Bang.
+Writers Steven Moffat and Mark Gatiss walked the line between reverence and creativity with confidence.
+Everyone from set design to costumes, locations, and sets — everything was perfect.
+The first two episodes are fresh but faithful adaptations of the original story while the third episode — divisive, modern, and irreverent — takes a risk.
+I admired that, because it did what adaptation should do: it honored the source without being trapped by it.

 What would I preserve?
-What would I refuse?

 So I wrote it.